Registration for Zephyr Experience is now open!

 Enjoy Lake Tahoe at your footsteps

-Zephyr Experience 2017 offers five days of morning classes for adults and children.
+Zephyr Experience 2018 offers five days of morning classes for adults and children.
 Afternoons are free to explore a choice of activities and evenings offer a time to worship together, watch the sunsets, and play games.
 Check out our 2018 Brochure!

 Adults May Choose Two Classes, One From Each Session